 Since I flew in the day the trip began, I booked an airport transfer for an additional fee through Andaman.
 The trip includes transfers (pick-up and drop-off) at a hotel in the city where your excursion starts and ends.

-The boat itself was very basic (not a yacht), with bunk beds in all cabins except the master, but quite suited for its purpose.
+The boat itself, called the Reggae Queen, was very basic (sadly not a yacht!).
+It had bunk beds in all cabins except the master, but quite suited for its purpose.
 There’s also no room for luggage beyond a backpack or duffle, so leave any large bags at your hotel or the liveaboard office.
 In my research I noticed that some other liveaboards had shared bunk rooms, so check with your company before you book.
 I paid a reasonable single supplement since I traveled alone.
 I also was one of the first to arrive and snagged a cabin on the upper deck, which had a direct door to the outside and better ventilation.
 The rooms only have air conditioning at night.

 The bathrooms were all shared and have showers, although you could also rinse off right as you get out of the water at the back of the boat.